Embassy of the Swiss Confederation in the United States

 • Removal and re-skinning of the existing building façade, including the installation of new windows and curtain wall

-• Conducting invasive renovations in close proximity to the Swiss Ambassador’s residence and grounds
+• Extensive renovations in close proximity to the Swiss Ambassador’s residence

 • Integration of a new elevator in a historic building